 What about seasons?
 Again, it depends on where you are.
 In Colorado, for example, mid-summer is a great time for landscape photography because of wildflowers that bloom in mid-July at high altitudes.
 In other places, summers are horrible due to heat, too much haze and harsh light.
 Winters in Colorado are typically hard to photograph due to harsh weather, snow, ice and dangerous road conditions.
 And yet winters are the best in terms of haze and angle of the sun.
 Spring and Fall are typically my favorite seasons to photograph landscapes everywhere, not just Colorado.
 The fall season is something you do not want to miss, especially in places with lots of non-evergreen trees.
 Some trees and plants go through dramatic color changes.
 For example, aspen changes its colors several times before the leaves fall off – from dark green to light green, then from light green to yellow, then from yellow to red.
 In some cases you might even see brown leaves, if there is no wind.

-Spring is also great in many ways, with fruit trees having the most beautiful blooming season:
+Spring is also great in many ways, with fruit trees and flowers having the most beautiful blooming season: